sharetribe/flex-docs/src/docs/the-new-sharetribe/the-new-sharetribe-transactions/default-transaction-process-options/index.md

 ## Changing default transaction processes

 You may want to change how transactions happen on your marketplace beyond these defaults.
-This is possible with Flex by extending your marketplace with code.
+This is possible with The New Sharetribe by extending your marketplace with code.
 If you are a developer, consult our developer documentation for more information on how a [transaction process](https://www.sharetribe.com/docs/references/transaction-process-format/)